 Day 5: Heading to Siem Reap

-It’s good to reach Siem Reap in the late afternoon and buy your Angkor Wat ticket after 5 PM.
+Whether you’re in Cambodia for two weeks or just a few days, Siem Reap is probably on the top of your bucket list.
+The city is home to Angkor Wat, the largest temple complex in the world and Cambodia’s most famous tourist attraction.
+If you ask me, it’s good to reach Siem Reap in the late afternoon and buy your Angkor Wat ticket after 5 PM.
 Why?
 Because it will remain valid for the next day and you can still catch the sunset over Angkor Wat, one of the most amazing sights in the world.
 This way, you can only buy a one day ($37) pass, instead of a three-day pass ($62), or a weekly pass ($72).

 Day6: Exploring Angkor

 Other than the Angkor temples, there aren’t many other things to see around Siem Reap, except Tonle Sap, the biggest freshwater lake in Asia.
 Angkor used to be the capital of the Kingdom of Cambodia between the 9th and the 15th century.
 And believe it or not, there’s much more to see around here than Angkor Wat and Angkor Thom.
 That’s why it can be a bit tricky covering the whole place in a day.
 Tricky, but not impossible.
-Additionally, check out this great guide if you’re visiting Angkor Wat with kids.

 Day 7: Phnom Kulen National Park